stanford-crfm/levanter/docs/Levanter-1.0-Release.md

 Though the hardware is different, we can also compare to the [very large table of results](https://github.com/mosaicml/examples/tree/release/v0.0.4/examples/llm/throughput#a100-80gb) from [MosaicML](https://www.mosaicml.com/), whose numbers are generally in the 45-55% range for MFU and 55-65% range for HFU.
 Our results are in the same ballpark, though our highest numbers are not as high as theirs.
-Partially, this is attributable to them using [Flash Attention](https://arxiv.org/abs/2205.14135) and not using gradient checkpointing at lower scales (which is easier to do on the higher-memory A100s); these settings improve MFU.
+In part, this is because they use [Flash Attention](https://arxiv.org/abs/2205.14135) and they can avoid gradient checkpointing at lower scales (which is easier to do on the higher-memory A100s); these changes improve MFU.

 For other comparisons (to much larger models trained on much larger clusters), we can compare to the table from the [PALM paper](https://arxiv.org/pdf/2204.02311.pdf), to give a rough sense of how our results compare to other work: